 I have a feeling that any test screenings must have had viewers thinking, ‘oh no, not another eight-minute animation sequence where nothing happens.’
 The one sustained live action set piece is the opening party in San Francisco.
 It can’t compete with scenes in, say, Petulia, but it at least makes a clear point — George is surrounded by artistic and professional phonies.

 The show is reasonably breezy and fast.
-To make an exciting music video or short excerpt from The Picasso Summer would be easy, as the “Summer Me, Winter Me” song plays like a classic, lending a sense of exhilaration to the many traveling sequences.
+To make an exciting music video or short excerpt from The Picasso Summer would be a breeze, as the “Summer Me, Winter Me” song plays like a classic, lending a sense of exhilaration to the many traveling sequences.
 Being a problematic, literal viewer, I never really got past one of the first scenes.
 George announces that they’re going to jet to Europe that very same evening, without a care in the world.
 Alice says that she doesn’t have a passport at the moment.
 They go anyway; a dissolve and a cut later, they’re in France.
 Will Homeland Security let Alice back in the country?

 The Warner Archive Collection DVD-R of The Picasso Summer was one of the first titles released by the Collection back in 2010, when the idea of a Made-On-Demand DVD delivery system was a major industry innovation.
 Since then Warners has given collectors access to hundreds of interesting and agreeably obscure films that would otherwise never have passed corporate scrutiny as mainstream consumer product.
 Soon after the program started, the WAC picked up a policy of holding up a title’s release until a good (and usually excellent) scan was available, maintaining each film’s original theatrical aspect ratio.

 Was this the first time outside of special screenings that Picasso Summer was viewable in widescreen?
 The handsome transfer is clean and clear.
-Neither the live action nor the animation shows visible damage, or for that matter, any evidence of editorial malfeasance.
+Neither the live action nor the animation show visible damage, or for that matter, any evidence of editorial malfeasance.
 No scenes are obviously truncated, we perceive no sloppy added dissolves.
 With the good research in Sam Weller’s book, the only remaining mystery I see is the WAC’s credit block.
 The credits on Hollywood films are usually set in stone.
 Is there more than one extant cut or version of this show?

 Also see Kimberley Lindberg’s review at the Streamline website, with its much different appraisal of the finished film.